 How is usage-based revenue calculated?

-Usage-based pricing models do not map cleanly to the monthly recurring revenue model that most subscription pricing businesses in the SaaS industry use.
+Given their inherent variability, usage-based pricing models do not map cleanly to the monthly recurring revenue model that most subscription pricing businesses in the SaaS industry use.
 Nonetheless, many consumption-driven businesses do report their usage-based revenue as annual recurring revenue (or some version of it).

 Annual recurring revenue (ARR) is a SaaS metric that tracks the recurring revenue gained from subscriptions, normalized for a single calendar year.
 However, with usage-based pricing, calculating ARR can become very complicated.